 Happy Sunday friends!
 I hope you are having a fabulous weekend!
 I am REALLY, REALLY excited to share these picture frame luminaries with you today.
-They are perfect for your HOLIDAY table or really…any time of the year!
+They are perfect for your dining table or mantel.
+They work wonderfully for events like showers, receptions and graduations!
+Really…any time of the year!
 I am pretty sure I will find a place for this up year round! :) Last year I shared my wine bottle luminaries…I tend to like things that light up during the holidays!!!

 Supplies Needed for Picture Frame Luminaries:

 - (4) 5 x 7 frames (I found mine at my local Dollar Tree)

 - Gorilla Glue or other strong adhesive (NOT HOT GLUE!)